highchair/artinruins-com/_property/230-waterman-st-pvd.md

 The Providence Preservation Society (<span class="abbr">PPS</span>) [opposed the demolition in a letter](https://ppsri.org/wp-content/uploads/2022/11/2022-11-14-230-Waterman-CPC-letter.pdf) to the <span class="abbr">CPC</span> dated November, 2022.
 They were the sole voice of opposition during these meetings.

+During the November 15th <span class="abbr">CPC</span> meeting, the demolition of this 1892 home was approved unanimously.
+There are no protections for the home, as it does not sit inside an existing historic district.
+In response to <span class="abbr">PPS</span>’ comments, the developer stated that “incorporation of the existing building would be impossible” but we feel that this is more a lack of willingness and imagination rather than an architectural impossibility.

 #### A General Complaint about the City Plan Commission

 We agree with an assessment made by Gabriel Sender originally directed at the I-195 Redevelopment District Commission (<span class="abbr">RDC</span>).
-These comments can certainly apply to the <span class="abbr">CPC</span> as well.
+These comments can certainly apply to the <span class="abbr">CPC</span> as well:

 > […] the lack of regard the I-195 Commission has for the community is obvious and unacceptable. […] The committee currently meets once a month publicly at 5 p.m. on Zoom.
 This is a deeply problematic practice for a number of reasons […] Firstly, a once-a-month meeting seems insufficient for accurately gauging community input on various development proposals, especially when there have already been vocal objectors in the community.
 Secondly, 5 p.m. is a particularly poor time to hold a community meeting.
 This is during rush hour, when many people are just getting off of work, or when others are sitting down for dinner, picking up children or running other errands.
 Placing a community meeting at 5 p.m. then excludes a vast number of residents from having a chance to contribute to the discussion, allowing only those with significant free time to do so […] [M]any believe the entire planning process is exclusionary.
 Further, these meetings hardly provide any opportunity for community members to speak, demonstrating only a facade of caring for the community.
 Public comment in every recent meeting of the I-195 Commission has been limited to 15 minutes total.
 Each member of the community is allowed to speak for three minutes at most, and they only have the opportunity to do so if they email the committee in advance.